Motor racing-They're trying to stop me, says unhappy Hamilton | Sports-Games

 "I'm pretty sure no-one's got two five-second penalties for something so ridiculous before," he added.
 "I didn't put anyone in danger.
 I've done this at a million tracks over the years and never been questioned on it.
 So it is what it is."

-The stewards also handed Hamilton two penalty points, leaving him two short of incurring a mandatory one-race ban triggered by 12 in a 12-month period.
-He is not due to drop any points until after the Turkish Grand Prix in November, with three more races before then.
+The stewards also handed Hamilton two penalty points, leaving him two short of incurring a mandatory one-race ban triggered by 12 in a 12-month period, but later rescinded them after Mercedes said the driver was acting on their instructions.
+The stewards found the audio between team and driver confirmed this.

 Asked whether he really felt targeted, Hamilton told reporters any team running at the front came under a lot of scrutiny.
 "Everything we have on our car is being checked and triple-checked.
 They are changing rules, such as the engine regs, lots of things to get in the way to keep the racing exciting, I assume."